Syfer0/Javascript-From-Scratch/Javascript pratice question for Beginner/practice/Readme.md

    - **Array**: Represents an ordered list of values.

 3. **What is the difference between == and === in JavaScript?**
 The double equals (`==`) operator in JavaScript compares two values for equality, performing type coercion if necessary.
-For example, `"1" == 1` would evaluate to `true` because the string "1" is coerced into the number 1.
+For example, `"1" == 1` would be evaluated to `true` because the string "1" is coerced into the number 1.
 On the other hand, the triple equals (`===`) operator checks for both value and type equality.
 It does not perform type coercion.
 Using `===` is generally considered safer and recommended for most cases.

 4. **What is the difference between var, let, and const?**
    - **var**: Declaring a variable with `var` has function scope.
 It can be redeclared and updated within its scope.
 It is also hoisted to the top of its scope.